-The platform will also help you create eye-capturing thumbnails and has a tool that will help you improve your titles so that they are more searchable and more likely to earn you the click.
-The platform has a free browser extension and app that will help you manage your channel, but their premium features will help you reach the next tier at a greater speed.
+The platform will also help you create eye-capturing thumbnails and has a tool that will help you improve your titles to be more searchable and more likely to earn you a click.
+The platform has a free browser extension and app that will help you manage your channel, but its premium features will help you reach the next tier at a greater speed.

-Using a tool like TubeBuddy to help you grow your YouTube channel can also help you come up with content ideas for both short and longer videos.
-When you create these high-quality videos, you are more likely to improve your overall watch time as you have given your viewers what they want to see.
+Using a tool like TubeBuddy to help you grow your YouTube channel can also help you develop content ideas for short and longer videos.
+Creating these high-quality videos makes you more likely to improve your overall watch time as you have given your viewers what they want to see.

 Study your YouTube Analytics

-Take time to study your YouTube analytics to determine the video content your subscribers tend to enjoy the most.
-Not only will this help you decide on which other videos you should create your YouTube channel, but it will also help you strengthen your live-streaming strategies.
+Study your YouTube analytics to determine the video content your subscribers enjoy most.
+Not only will this help you decide on which other videos you should create for your YouTube channel, but it will also help you strengthen your live-streaming strategies.

 To help increase your watch time, learn to sell the upcoming content in your video intros.
 Next to strong video titles and thumbnails, make sure that all your gaming content highlights the video’s topic and gives your viewers a better understanding of what they can expect.